thunderbird/webext-docs/runtime.rst

 .. note::

-   This event does not fire until Firefox 106, when event pages are available.
+   This event does not fire until Thunderbird 106, when event pages are available.

 .. api-header::
    :label: Parameters for onSuspend.addListener(listener)